 Developing Scholars Program

 The Developing Scholars program is a voluntary program for students who have been placed on academic probation.
-Students who choose to participate will meet weekly with a campus support person bi-weekly and receive the individual support needed to work toward returning to good academic standing.
+Students who choose to participate will meet weekly with a campus support person and receive the individual support needed to work toward returning to good academic standing.

 Collaborative Learning Assistance (CLA)